bprest/bprest.github.io/research.md

 ## Publications

 1. ["The energy transition for oil-and gas-producing tribal nations: assessing options for energy development with the Southern Ute Indian tribe"](https://iopscience.iop.org/article/10.1088/2753-3751/ae6598), with Daniel Raimi and Alexandra Thompson. _Environmental Research: Energy_ (2026).
+Preprint available at [RFF](https://www.rff.org/publications/working-papers/the-energy-transition-for-oil-and-gas-producing-tribal-nations-assessing-options-for-energy-development-with-the-southern-ute-indian-tribe/)

 1. ["Circular A-4: Practical Advances in Discounting for Policy Decisions"](https://www.journals.uchicago.edu/doi/10.1086/735539), with William A. Pizer. _Review of Environmental Economics and Policy_ 19, no. 2 (2025).